Finally, the journey of my PhD is wrapped up this month. Thank God for keeping me alive and well.

 Enjoy the process

 Doing a PhD demands patience and perseverance.
 You must learn to enjoy every process: reading literature, doing experiment, analyzing data, writing a paper, writing your thesis, submitting and revising those documents, making presentation slides, presenting your work, and finally defending your thesis.
-Sadly, these processes are not straightforward, but oftentimes some steps need repetitions.
+Unfortunately, these processes are not straightforward, but oftentimes some steps need repetitions.
 But the good thing is that you can keep track of your progress and see your growth.
 Hence, it’s important to focus on the process and not too worry about the outcome.
 People say, “If you have to fall, fall forward.”
 Even in failures, there’s always something to learn.
-I have to learn to live in the moment, knowing there’s a time for everything.
+You have to learn to live in the moment, knowing there’s a time for everything.

 References are always needed